 Test of Competence

-Chiropractors wishing to practise in the UK and who hold a chiropractic qualification achieved overseas must first pass our Test of Competence (TOC).
-Successful candidates are then eligible to apply for registration.
+Chiropractors who have qualified abroad must first pass the Test of Competence (TOC) before being eligible to apply for registration.
 Only once registration has been granted can a chiropractor practise in the UK.

-To pass the test of competence candidates must demonstrate to a panel of chiropractors that they meet the standards set out in our The Code , to assure us that they can practise safely in the UK.
+The Test of Competence is an interview in which candidates must demonstrate to a panel of chiropractors that they meet the standards set out in The Code , and can practise safely in the UK.